Declaration on Corporate Governance December 2020

 Declaration of compliance with the German Corporate Governance Code

 In the previous financial year, Fielmann Aktiengesellschaft complied with the recommendation from the German Corporate Governance Code Government Commission and shall continue to comply with it in future with the following exceptions:

-There are no further stipulations for the composition of the Supervisory Board, in particular with regard to a formal listing of a skills profile or a fixed term of office for Supervisory Board membership.
+The Supervisory Board of Fielmann Aktiengesellschaft is composed of six women and ten men of different ages who bring different yet complementary forms of experience to the Supervisory Board.
+No further targets are named for the composition of the Supervisory Board, in particular with regard to a formal listing of a skills profile or a fixed term of office for Supervisory Board membership.
 Fielmann is a family business.
 With the support of the Nomination Committee, the Supervisory Board will therefore only propose the most suitable candidates to the Annual General Meeting for election, so that the Board in its entirety covers all the specialist areas important to the company, such as retail, industry expertise, fashion, production, logistics, HR, finances and the capital market – both today and in the future.
 All members of the Supervisory Board offer their support to the Management Board as competent contact partners and idea generators thanks to their extensive professional and business experience.

 In order not to cause any delays during the Annual General Meeting, Fielmann Aktiengesellschaft shall forgo individual elections in future for Supervisory Board elections, provided urgent statutory provisions do not dictate another procedure or the matter is settled of its own accord.

 The publication of the Supervisory Board’s rules of procedure on the website is, in the opinion of the Management and Supervisory Boards, not necessary, as these rules pertain to the internal affairs of the Supervisory Board and their publication would not offer significant added value to the shareholders or investors.